slowernews/wisdom-tldr/README.md

 lying in death bed and regretting your life is the worst that can happen to you.

-> *'I miss being the age when i thought I would have my shit together by the time I was the age i am now.'*
+> *'I miss being the age when i thought I would have my shit together by the time I was the age I am now.'*

 play to win, not hoping to make it, or why are you doing it? committed to win -->

+===
 ###On comfort and risk

 You need to break rules to achieve anything great.<br>